FOLLOW US

 Sufficient Funds

-Schengen visa applicants must be able to provide proof of funds to cover their stay.
+Visa applicants must show proof of sufficient funds to cover the duration of their stay.

 Compulsary Registration

-Visitors who don't have a residence permit in the Czech Republic must register their accommodation address in the Czech Republic with the nearest foreign police department within 3 working days of arriving unless you are staying in a hotel, which will do the registration on behalf of you.
+Visitors who don't have a residence permit in the Czech Republic must register their accommodation address in the Czech Republic with the nearest foreign police department within three (3) working days of arriving unless you are staying in a hotel, which will do the registration on behalf of you.
 EU nationals are obliged to register their accommodation address within 30 days of arriving.

 Extension of stay

-Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.
+Schengen visas can only be extended in exceptional circumstances such as force majeure or humanitarian reasons.

 Entry with pets